Operating Lean & Managing Cash Flow: Keys for Navigating the Economic Downturn

 Move to the Cloud – Depending on your needs, it may be advantageous to get rid of your servers and move to the cloud.
 If you decide to eliminate your office, this will likely happen by default.
 While there are pros and cons, in many cases, moving to the cloud can save you thousands.

-Employee Travel & Expense Accounts – On a global level, we’re learning just how much can be done via video chat and other online meeting and workspaces.
+Employee Travel & Expense Accounts – On a global level, we’re learning just how much can be done via video chat and other online meetings and workspaces.
 Harness this knowledge to reduce the frequency with which you and your team travel.
 Further, review expense policies and put limits and caps where appropriate.
-Per diems can give employees a sense of freedom while allowing you to control expenses.
+Per diems can give employees a sense of freedom while allowing them to control expenses.

 Marketing – Marketing can be a large expense but is more important now than ever.
 The trick here is to make sure you are optimizing your marketing spend.
 You should carefully evaluate data to determine what marketing efforts or platforms receive the highest ROI.
-Digital marketing isn’t right for every company but it not only tends to be more cost-effective than traditional advertising methods, it also gives you a vital lifeline to your customers.
+Digital marketing isn’t right for every company but it not only tends to be more cost-effective than traditional advertising methods, but it also gives you a vital lifeline to your customers.
 Social media marketing in particular gives you the ability to instantly share information as your business changes, including closing and opening, running promotions, launching or discontinuing products, etc. Further, internet marketing provides invaluable data that allows you to adjust and pinpoint your efforts in a way other types of marketing do not.

 Improving Cash Flow